PhiTux/DailyTxT/README.md

 ### Newest Testing Versions:
 ```
+2.0.0-testing.3 (2025-10-13)
+- Updated the migration process in the frontend.
+When migration fails on serverside, the user now gets notified.

 2.0.0-testing.2 (2025-10-13)
 - Trying to fix a bug in the migration process by removing unnecessary code (that should validate some data, but was probably harmful instead).
 ```